 To become a trusted partner to every Coloradan to help them navigate the complexities of government so they can thrive.

-The Department of Revenue offers 10 paid holidays per year, paid vacation and sick leave, discounted RTD Eco-Pass, BenefitHub program (discounted merchandise, food and travel, etc.), CafeWell, employee wellness program and a great benefit package.
+The Department of Revenue offers 10 paid holidays per year, paid vacation and sick leave, discounted RTD Eco-Pass, BenefitHub, CafeWell, employee wellness programs included in a great benefit package.

 Division of Motor Vehicles (DMV)

 The Division of Motor Vehicles (DMV) provides services used by nearly every citizen of the State.
 Colorado citizens utilize identification, driver, and vehicle services at State and County offices to obtain identification cards, driver licenses, vehicle registrations, titles, and other related services.
 Additionally, the DMV licenses and provides oversight of private businesses and government organizations that provide driver and emission testing services.
 Finally, the division works closely with other state agencies and programs to provide information and education to serve the public and encourage voluntary compliance.

 This position serves as a resource in the development of training documents related to DRIVES changes and trends identified through end user support functions.
 Position develops high quality, comprehensive, and accurate training documents.
 Ensures that DRIVES users receive instruction to remain in compliance with federal and state rules and laws.

 Communicates, coordinates, and meets with individuals within the Operations Units, Training, and external stakeholders to ensure training needs are met and the training for ongoing support of DRIVES is comprehensive.